arkanalexei/user-management-system/README.md

 ### Authentication and Authorization
 - Authentication is done through the `/auth/login` endpoint.
 It will return a JWT token that will be used for authorization.
 - Authorization is done through the `AuthGuard` class.
 It will check if the user is logged in.
+- Passwords in the database are hashed using bcrypt.

 ### Money Collected for Supplier Pseudocode
 Let's assume that the `User` model has a new attribute `balance` that is of type float.
 This attribute will be used to store